Search element - Quick search bar

 Breast shield size

-Breast shields come in different sizes.
+Breast shields come in many different sizes.
 It’s important to choose the correct size so pumping is comfortable and you can express the most milk.
-One way to check your size is to measure the width of the base of your nipple and choose shields the same size or 1 to 2mm bigger.
-The width of your nipples may change over time.
+Many women need a smaller or larger size than the standard shields included with their breast pump.
+The width of your nipples may also change over time and you may need to change your shields.

-Once you have your shields, you can check if the size is correct by looking at how your nipple fits into the tunnel of the breast shield when you pump.
+To begin, measure the width of your nipple and choose shields the same size or 1 to 2mm bigger.
+You can check if the size of your shields is correct by looking at how your nipple fits into the tunnel of the breast shield when you pump.
 Your nipple should fit closely in the tunnel but move freely and easily.

 • If your nipple rubs against the sides, the breast shield is too small.
 Pumping may be painful and cause nipple soreness or damage.